Feiyuyu0503/free-dall-e-proxy/README.md

    # Alternatively, you can build the Docker image yourself using the following command:
    docker build -t free-dall-e-proxy .
    ```
-4. Config your data/.env file according to the prompt in file:
+4. Configure your related credentials in the `data/.env` file according to the prompt:
    ```bash
    cp data/.env.example data/.env
    vim data/.env